Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 dab init --name <filename> --database-type <db_type> --connection-string <connection_string>
 ```

-To validate, navigate to the path and you should see the `xxx-xxx.config` file generated there.
+To validate, navigate to your folder path (where you should be currently) and you should see the `xxx-xxx.config` file generated there.

 > [!NOTE]
-> While initializing, the CLI would create a file with the default name of `dab-config.json` if no config file name supplied.
+> While initializing, the CLI would create config file with the default name of `dab-config.json` if no config file name supplied.

 ## Add entities in config

-To add the entity in config file with REST route, GraphQL type and permissions, run the command as below:
+To add the entities in config file with REST route, GraphQL type and permissions, run the commands as below:
 ```dotnetcli
 # dab add todo --source s001.todo --rest todo --graphql todo --permission "anonymous:*"